Myths about mental illness Myth: mental illness is a life sentence Facts

 Myth: Some cultural groups are more likely to suffer from mental illness than others.

-• Many people from cultural, linguistic and varied backgrounds of refugees were subjected to torture, trauma and heavy loss before coming to Australia.
+No one is immune to mental health problems.• Many people from cultural, linguistic and varied backgrounds of refugees were subjected to torture, trauma and heavy loss before coming to Australia.
 These experiences can cause significant psychological distress and prepare people to develop mental health problems.

 • The cultural background affects how people experience mental health problems as well as their understanding and interpretation of their symptoms.
 These studies are from the Hunter Institute of Mental Health (2014)